Regency Fiction Writers

 Please check back later, as more information will be included below as it comes available.

-Conference Chair Cecilia Rene and her committee of volunteers are working hard to create a conference to remember.
-The Board of Directors and the Conference Committee are delighted to offer a wide variety of workshops and presenters and hope the attendees enjoy this year’s virtual event.
+Conference Chair Cecilia Rene along with Assistant Chair Lori Lamb and their committee of volunteers have created another wonder conference line-up this year.
+The Board of Directors and the Conference Committee are delighted to offer a wide variety of workshops and presenters and hope attendees enjoy this year’s virtual event.

-If you have any questions, please contact Cecilia Rene or Ilene Withers.
+If you have any questions, please contact our Conference Chair or our RFW President.

 Subject to Change